Find Trade Colleges

 $12,181 Avg Student Debt

 Wenatchee Valley College did quite well in this year’s ranking of the best places for trade school students to get an associate degree.
 It came in at #14 on the list.
-Located in Wenatchee, Washington, the small public school awarded 702 diplomas to qualifed associate degree students in 2021-2022.
+This small public school is located in Wenatchee, Washington, and it awarded 702 associate degrees in 2021-2022.

-Students from Washington who attend WVC full time pay an average of $4,968 in tuition and fees.
+Full-time students from Washington pay an average of $4,968 in tuition and fees if they choose to attend WVC.
 If you are from out of state, expect to pay an average of $5,458.
-Associate Degree recipients from WVC accumulate an average of $12,181 in student debt by the time they complete their degree.
+On average, associate degree students take out $12,181 in loans while pursuing their degree.

 497 Total Awards